David-Maura-Rodgers/PP4-Gamer-Review/README.md

 This enables the Site Admin to be able to go to the server side of the application to authorise user reviews and comments.

 The Admin panel can be access simply from the home page.
 You can navigate to it by clicking in URL bar, hit / (forward slash) on keyboard and type admin.
 Like so: **/admin** and hit **enter**

+**NOTE:**
+- During the development of this project, I posted several test review posts.
+This was done to test the functionality of the **Create Review**, **Edit Review** and **Delete Review** functions.
+- **(All of the review content is simply just placeholder text used to test the functionality of content display for site)**
+- Site user can use all the function on the front end providing they are the author of the review post
+- Site Admin can do all of the above from the admin panel

 <br>